lynnfaraday/aresmush.com/_root/fs3/fs3.3/running-combat.md

 Another way to balance combat is to simply apply a modifier.
 Badguys kicking your players' butts and you don't want them to?
 Give a few of them a -3 modifier and watch the tables turn.

 You can also give someone a lethality modifier, which applies to weapon damage.
 This is also a percentage, just like the weapon's lethality rating.
-So if you really want to take someone out, set their opponent to have a huge to-hit modifier and lethality modifier.
+So if you really want to take someone out, set them up with a huge lethality modifier.

 Is this cheating?
 Some would argue yes.
 But just as a gamemaster in a tabletop game sometimes rolls behind a screen and ignores the results to further the plot, MUSH Storytellers should be allowed the same flexibility.
 These commands let you “stack the deck” for dramatic effect.
 It is up to you to use them responsibly.